and welcome to our German Word of the Day. I hope you are all well and awake ’cause this time we will have a look at the meaning of:

 - The flower is pretty.

-Schön has no ending here, the word is used in the basic form.
-This doesn’t work with erst.
-Erst seems to be what schön is but it is not.
+Here, schön has no ending here, the word is used in the basic form.

 - Das war mein erstes Mal in Paris.